 While browsing your computer’s hard disc, you may stumble upon temporary files.
 All operating systems automatically create temp files.
 The temp folder is where you’ll generally find them.
 Files called “temporary” are what they sound like they’re used to store data that is only needed for a short period.
 Your computer will function more smoothly when you utilize apps or actions that need these files.
 Files with the .temp extension are also known as “foo files.”

 When you’re working on a piece of media, whether a video, a photo, or a portion of prose, you’ll be creating temporary files, in addition to making your software function more quickly and smoothly, these files also serve as a backup in case your system or program crashes for whatever reason.

 : We can get access from the terminal or file manager to discuss each open topic here in detail.

-- Then type cd /tmp. after that temp folder will get access
+- Then go to tmp location by typing cd /tmp. after that temp folder will get access

 - Then type ls to see what files are saved in it

-Steps to Access temp folder from file manager
+Steps to Access ubuntu tmp folder from the file manager

 we will discuss even more easy methods to access the temp folder by doing some clicks.

 - First, launch the file manager by clicking on “Places” in the top menu